mariabergen/CourseProject/README.md

 README file for the Getting and Cleaning Data course project

+Course project using data collected by: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+A Public Domain Dataset for Human Activity Recognition Using Smartphones.
+21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
+Bruges, Belgium 24-26 April 2013.
+All the information regarding the experiment conducted is available at: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Briefly, the experiment consist on collecting data from Samsung smartphones accelerometers.
+Thirty volunteers wore the smartphones around their waist while doing a series of activities: walking, climbing and descending stairs, sitting, standing and laying.

-The raw data was obtained from ...
-The original data come from:
+The raw data was obtained from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The original data come from:
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 A Public Domain Dataset for Human Activity Recognition Using Smartphones.
 21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
 Bruges, Belgium 24-26 April 2013.
+All the information regarding the experiment conducted is

 For the current project the following files are needed: X_test.txt, X_train.txt, subject_test.txt, subject_train.txt, y_test.txt, y_train.txt, features_info.txt, features.txt, activity_labels.txt, and Readme.txt.